 Ursula is the herd leader of a group of cows rescued from a cruelty case.
 This gorgeous girl is named for the mother of our friend Chris Vane of Little Bear Sanctuary.
 Ursula is very much in charge of her group--she gets first dibs on cookies, always--but she's also very caring and protective.
 It's just as one would expect from a leader!

 This adorable little muffin is Ursula's baby.
-Presley is named after Mike and Jenni Presley of Shelter Farm Sanctuary.
 She is as sweet and cuddly as she is cute.
-All Presley wants is love and attention--she doesn't even really care about cookies.
-If Presley could be a house cow and sleep in our bed, she probably would!
+All Pressley wants is love and attention--she doesn't even really care about cookies.

 The lovely Emma, named after Emma Hoel of Peacefield Farm Sanctuary, is a member of Ursula's herd.
 Like her namesake, she is very gentle and kind.
 She is sadly one of the thinnest of the group, and we are working with our vet to ensure she returns to a healthy weight in a timely manner.